-No-Observed-Adverse-Effect Level (NOAEL)-The dose of a chemical at which there were no statistically or biologically significant increases in frequency or severity of adverse effects seen between the exposed population and its appropriate control.
-Effects may be produced at this dose, but they are not considered to be adverse.
+No-Observed-Adverse-Effect Level (NOAEL)-A level of exposure to a chemical at which there were no statistically or biologically significant increases in frequency or severity of adverse effects seen between the exposed population and its appropriate control.
+Effects may be produced at this level, but they are not considered to be adverse.

-Octanol-Water Partition Coefficient ( $K{ow}$ )-The equilibrium ratio of the concentrations of a chemical in n-octanol and water, in dilute solution.
+Octanol-Water Partition Coefficient (K{ow})-The equilibrium ratio of the concentrations of a chemical in n-octanol and water, in dilute solution.